vladimirgamalyan/fontbm/README.md

 ------|-----|---------------
 fontFile |  | path to ttf font file, can be absolute or relative to config file directory.
 Required. chars | \[\[32, 127\]\] | array of characters, each item can be character code or array of min..max character codes (include max).
-Also can be a string of required characters. color | \[255, 255, 255\] | array of R, G, B value, defines character color. backgroundColor | null | array of R, G, B value, defines background color.
+Also can be a string of required characters. charsFile | | path to UTF-8 text file that contains required characters.
+Override chars option if exists. color | \[255, 255, 255\] | array of R, G, B value, defines character color. backgroundColor | | array of R, G, B value, defines background color.
 If not present, result texture has transparent background. fontSize | 32 | font size paddingUp | 0 | padding up paddingRight | 0 | padding right